sarahamer13/reading-notes/Reading1-201.md

 *What is the most important question to answer when designing a Website?*

- - Identify the goals behind desiging a website for exmaple, to display art, sell art materials, puplish photos you capture, etc.
+ - Identify the goals behind designing a website for example, to display art, sell art materials, publish photos you capture, etc.

 *How can you find images to add to a Website?*